finopsfoundation/framework/_capabilities/decision-accountability-structure.md

 search-keywords: RACI matrix real-time stakeholder stakeholders accountable responsible consulted informed alignment organization

 title: Establishing a FinOps Decision & Accountability Structure
-description: This capability is intended to capture an organization's FinOps-related responsibilities and activities that bridge operational gaps between teams and help work out the processes and decision trees you'll need to use to tackle challenges and resolve conflicts.
+description: This capability is intended to capture an organization's FinOps-related roles, responsibilities and activities to bridge operational cloud cost management gaps between teams.
+It oulines the people, processes and decision trees you'll need to tackle unexpected challenges, in addition to having them be proactively available when you need to take action ahead of time.

 page-identifier: capability_decision-accountability-structure
 framework-capability-title: Establishing a FinOps Decision & Accountability Structure
-framework-capability-desc: This capability is intended to capture an organization's FinOps-related responsibilities and activities that bridge operational gaps between teams and help work out the processes and decision trees you'll need to use to tackle challenges and resolve conflicts.
+framework-capability-desc: This capability is intended to capture an organization's FinOps-related roles, responsibilities and activities to bridge operational cloud cost management gaps between teams.
+It oulines the people, processes and decision trees you'll need to tackle unexpected challenges, in addition to having them be proactively available when you need to take action ahead of time.
 label:
 order: 17